 John's long experience with metalworking turned out to provide a superb background for the then-neglected art of fountain pen nib repair and customization.
 He re-pioneered the lost art of nib re-tipping and over a period of time, John began selling and restoring vintage pens, along with providing repairs and customizations for other pen owners.

-John's company, Classic Fountain Pens, launched the nibs.com web site in 1996.
+John's company, originally known as Classic Fountain Pens, launched the nibs.com web site in 1996.
 The site has been growing ever since, widely recognized as an authoritative online source for information on quality writing instruments.
 With the modern fountain pen revival in full swing, John began offering pens from contemporary brands such as Pelikan, Pilot, and Sailor, and is also the sole retailer in the English-speaking world for the hand-crafted Urushi pens made by the Nakaya Pen Company of Tokyo.

 Nibs.com has been a regular presence at major pen shows throughout the United States, as well as at foreign events such as the London Pen Show.
 Though serving a diverse international client base, Nibs.com remains headquartered in Los Angeles, where John continues to bring an artist's perspective to the nib work he does every day.
 John’s reputation for integrity, craftsmanship, and customer care have garnered the attention of business and professional men and women, writers, artists and actors throughout the world.